The FlyFly Tales

 - Fartillery: The Termite in "The Fly and the Termite" eats some baked beans, flying around by using his farts.

 - Flowers for Algernon Syndrome: "The Genius", where the fly realises it was better off and having more fun when its usual stupid self.
 Uh oh...

-- Getting Crap Past the Radar: "The Factory" uses orange juice as a replacement for alcoholic drinks, and also features a scene with two insects sitting on the factory's smoke stack, huffing fumes through a wire.
+- Getting Crap Past the Radar: "The Factory" uses orange soda as a replacement for alcoholic drinks, and also features a scene with two insects sitting on the factory's smoke stack, huffing fumes through a wire.